“What’s love got to do, got to do with it?” ~ Tina Turner

 For a fair part of our relationship I continued to think that I was emotionally monogamous.
 I knew I wasn’t sexually monogamous.
 I still desired other people, even though I never acted on that, the desire, the lust for others, still bubbled away.
 But emotionally I felt content, until I didn’t.
 What changed?
 I fell in love with another person.
 Maybe non-monogamy and love were not as separate as I though they were.

 The relationship with Michael eventually ended and this last year, despite bloody Covid, I have started to really explore what non-monogamy means for me.
 How it works, what it feels like, what I want my relationships to look like.
-I have done it all from the solid base of my relationship with The Charmer.
 Having a partner who is not only comfortable with my seeing other people but is actively encouraging, supporting and engaging with me as I do so has been such a revelation and this year I have learned that being able to share that with him has not only bought us closer together but has also intensified my love for him.

 I have also confirmed this year that I can be in love with more than one person at the time.
 My non-monogamy includes being polyamorous.